-My editors love their office space.
+My editors love their office space, which has newly installed office fitouts Melbourne.
 They have assigned desks with name plates, and they can decorate as they see fit.
 It’s different every time I go in there.
 Students also love the openness.
-When student are working in groups, they are often seated on the floor, on tables, at computers.
+When students are working in groups, they are often seated on the floor, on tables, at computers.
 It’s organized chaos.

 What computer programs and/or apps is your staff using on a regular basis for their work?

 We’re revamping our program, switching from a traditional print paper to a SNO site, and we’re transitioning to a full CTE in multimedia communications.
 Right now, the programs most used are Adobe (especially Spark and InDesign), LayOut Pro (Jostens Yearbook system), and the SNO site.

 What tech equipment are your students using on a daily basis?

 Most of our cameras are older versions of Canon Rebels.
 All the students have Chromebooks and have access to desktop PCs.
 We’re working to get video equipment and iPads.
 We have Google compatible drawing pads, but they’re new and we’re still learning how to use those.

 Aside from the computers and the programs, what are one or two pieces of equipment that you have that you think other programs should have.